-Remove the Strainer
+Remove the Drain Strainer

+The drain strainer itself has to be removed for a deep clean.
 Most shower strainers are attached with a single Phillips screw.
 After removing the screw with a screwdriver, you may have to pry the strainer up -- do this with a flat-head screwdriver.
 If you don't see a screw, all you have to do is pry off the strainer.

-Clean the Drain and Strainer
+Clean Both the Drain and Strainer

 Disinfect and Deodorize the Drain